pburdeau/us_gas_composition/README.md

 ## Overview

 The study introduces a new method to generate high-resolution estimates of produced gas composition across the U.S., combining spatio-temporal kriging and a non-linear model based on oil and gas production data.
-The results improve methane loss rate estimates and enable more accurate emission inventories.
+The results improve methane loss rate estimates and enable more accurate assessments of the climate change and human health impacts of leaks that happen along the oil and gas chain.

-## Main Features
+## Key points

 - Integration of data from:
   - USGS gas composition samples (1918–2014)